naslakboss/MealooApp/README.md

  * Create diaries for user : add or remove meals from current day
  * Generate choosen numbers of meals and total calories for whole day
- * Program calculate total calories and price for whole meal and day automatically (The program ensures that meals from 3 days back will not appear) To-do list:
+ * Program calculate total calories and price for whole meal and day automatically (The program ensures that meals from 3 days back will not appear) <br>
+  To-do list:
  * Addition rejection meal types and macronutrients preferences
  * Addition JWT and Oauth2 system to registration, login and security